zangojain/HoL/README.md

 33. We need to convert the multi-line certificate files in to a single line string for the environment variables, so run `awk '$1=$1' ORS='\\n' < FILE NAME >` for each.

 34. Now it's time to define all of our environment variables.
-Inside the Wercker HoL VM, create a file called `local.env`, and open it in your text editor.
+Inside the HoL VM, create a file called `local.env`, and open it in your text editor.
 Replace the values as noted:

 ```
 X_IMAGEPULL_SECRET="wercker-demo"